Comparisons12 min read

 Integrations

 Acorns connects to most major banks and credit cards for round-ups, typically through Plaid.
 It also integrates with the Acorns Checking account for seamless round-up tracking.
 Stash similarly uses Plaid for bank connections.
-Neither app integrates deeply with external portfolio trackers like Personal Capital or tax tools like TurboTax — both are relatively closed ecosystems, which is a fair criticism of the micro-investing category in general.
+Neither app integrates deeply with external portfolio trackers like Personal Capital or tax tools like TurboTax — both are relatively closed ecosystems.
+That's a fair criticism of the whole micro-investing category.

 One area where Stash edges ahead: it supports more granular control over transfers and scheduled investing from external accounts.
 Acorns' investment triggers are more rigid by design.